 - Be aware of who enters and leaves your hotel building; this applies internally (between rooms) and externally through entrances/exits onto streets.

 - As a good practice, the owner’s office should be located away from public areas like reception or bar so that it is difficult for people to access it easily.

 - The hotel owner should ensure that the hotel guards are well trained and capable of dealing with any situation.
 They should also know about fire safety, bomb detection, and evacuation procedures.

-- The hotel owner should maintain records of all employees, including their dates of employment/termination, qualifications & specializations, if any, etc., which could help them during legal proceedings later on if necessary.
+- The hotel owner should maintain records of all employees, including their dates of employment/termination, qualifications & specializations, if any, etc., which could help them during legal proceedings if necessary.

-- If you plan to open your hotel, make sure that your staff is trained well to know what they should do if something happens during their shift (like if someone gets hurt due to an accident).
+- If you plan to open your hotel, ensure that your staff is trained well to know what they should do if something happens during their shift (like if someone gets hurt due to an accident).